smithy-lang/smithy/docs/source-2.0/spec/resource-traits.rst

     Annotation trait.

 By default, top-level input and output members of lifecycle operations must be bound to a resource property or identifier.
-Members that are neither, must have this trait applied, or be annotated with a different trait that has this trait applied.
+Members that are neither must have this trait applied, or be annotated with a different trait that has this trait applied.

 Use this trait on a resource operation input or output member that explicitly has a purpose unrelated to reading or writing resource properties.
-Also use this traith on a custom defined Smithy trait used to annotate input or output members for purposes unrelated to resource property modeling such as idempotency token.
+Also use this traith on a custom defined Smithy trait used to annotate input or output members for purposes unrelated to resource property modeling such as an idempotency token.

 .. code-block:: smithy